 16. With regard to nominee arrangements, what are the benefits and disadvantages of requesting nominees directors and stakeholders to declare their status?
 Are there alternative equivalent measures that would offer the same level of transparency?

 Please provide your response, including any drafting proposals to FATF.Publicconsultation@fatf-gafi.org with the subject-line “Comments of [author] on the draft Amendments to Recommendation 24”, by 20 August 2021 (18h00 CET).
+This public consultation is now closed.

 While submitting your response, please indicate the name of your organisation, the nature of your business, and your contact details.
 We will use your contact information only for the purpose of this public consultation and for further engagement with you on this issue.
 The FATF will not share this information with third parties without your consent.